LeakyAbstractions/blog/quotes/_posts/2011-02-14-works-on-my-machine.md

   author: Vidiu Platon
 ---

-I don't care if it works on your machine!
+I don’t care if it works on your machine!
 We are not shipping *your* machine!